FarhaZikre/CodeClauseInternship_Chat-Application/README.md

-This is Real time Chat Application proejct using Websockets and Socket.io I used express.js to work with cliet and server
+This is Real time Chat Application proejct using Websockets and Socket.io

+I used express.js to work with client and server

 In this project i make server.js and client.js files for preocessing real time chat

 Download the project